 For the hobbyist, “The Cornell Guide to Growing Fruit at Home” from Cornell University, Ithaca, NY contains information on site, climate, pollination, maintenance and pest control for fruit trees as well as grapes and berries.
-The phone number is 607-255-2080 The publication information is available on the web at www.gardening.cornell.edu/fruit/homefruit/homefruit.pdf.
+The link is https://ecommons.cornell.edu/bitstream/handle/1813/67/Cornell_Guide_to_Growing_Fruit.pdf .

 Your state extension service has valuable information for both commercial as well as backyard growers.
 In New York, a membership in Cornell Cooperative Extension is well worth the money.
 Check with your local county office and tell them you need information on fruit tree growing so they can get you the right program.